-Bellofiore N, Cousins F, Temple-Smith P and Evans J (2019) Altered exploratory behaviour and increased food intake in the spiny mouse before menstruation: a unique pre-clinical model for examining premenstrual syndrome.
+Bellofiore N, Cousins F, Temple-Smith P, Evans J (2019) Altered exploratory behaviour and increased food intake in the spiny mouse before menstruation: a unique pre-clinical model for examining premenstrual syndrome.
 Hum Reprod.
 34(2):308-322.

 Evans J, Infusini G, McGovern J, Cuttle L, Webb A, Nebl T, Milla L, Kimble R,

-Kempf M, Andrews CJ, Leavesley D and Salamonsen LA (2019) Menstrual fluid factors facilitate tissue repair: identification and functional action in endometrial and skin repair.
+Kempf M, Andrews CJ, Leavesley D, Salamonsen LA (2019) Menstrual fluid factors facilitate tissue repair: identification and functional action in endometrial and skin repair.
 FASEB J 33(1):584-605.

-Bellofiore N, Cousins F, Temple-Smith P, Dickinson H and Evans J (2018) A missing piece: The spiny mouse and the puzzle of menstruating species.
+Bellofiore N, Cousins F, Temple-Smith P, Dickinson H, Evans J (2018) A missing piece: The spiny mouse and the puzzle of menstruating species.
 J Mol Endocrinol 61(1):R25-R41.

-Antoniotti GS, Coughlan M, Salamonsen LA and Evans J (2018) Obesity associated advanced glycation end products within the human uterine cavity adversely impact endometrial function and embryo implantation.
+Antoniotti GS, Coughlan M, Salamonsen LA, Evans J (2018) Obesity associated advanced glycation end products within the human uterine cavity adversely impact endometrial function and embryo implantation.
 Hum Reprod 33(4): 654-665.

-Whitby S, Salamonsen LA and Evans J (2018) The endometrial polarity paradox: Differential regulation of polarity within secretory-phase human endometrium.
+Whitby S, Salamonsen LA, Evans J (2018) The endometrial polarity paradox: Differential regulation of polarity within secretory-phase human endometrium.
 Endocrinology 159(1): 506-518.

-Bellofiore N, Rana S, Dickinson H, Temple-Smith P and Evans J (2018) Characterization of human-like menstruation in the spiny mouse: Comparative studies with the human and induced mouse model.
+Bellofiore N, Rana S, Dickinson H, Temple-Smith P, Evans J (2018) Characterization of human-like menstruation in the spiny mouse: Comparative studies with the human and induced mouse model.
 Hum Reprod 33(9): 1715-1726.

-Evans J, Salamonsen LA, Winship A, Menkhorst E, Nie G, Gargett, CE and Dimitriadis E (2016) Fertile ground: Human endometrial programming and lessons in health and disease.
+Evans J, Salamonsen LA, Winship A, Menkhorst E, Nie G, Gargett CE, Dimitriadis E (2016) Fertile ground: Human endometrial programming and lessons in health and disease.
 Nat Rev Endocrinol 12(11): 654-667.

 Evans J (2016) Hyperglycosylated hCG: a unique human implantation and invasion factor.
 Am J Reprod Immunol 75(3): 333-340.

-Evans J, Salamonsen LA, Menkhorst and Dimitriadis E (2015) Dynamic changes in hyperglycosylated human chorionic gonadotrophin throughout the first trimester of pregnancy and its role in early placentation.
+Evans J, Salamonsen LA, Menkhorst E, Dimitriadis E (2015) Dynamic changes in hyperglycosylated human chorionic gonadotrophin throughout the first trimester of pregnancy and its role in early placentation.
 Hum Reprod 30(5): 1029-1038.

-Evans J, Hannan NJ, Edgell TA, Vollenhoven BJ, Lutjen PJ, Osianlis T, Salamonsen LA and Rombauts LJF (2014) Fresh versus frozen embryo transfer: Backing clinical decisions with scientific and clinical evidence.
+Evans J, Hannan NJ, Edgell TA, Vollenhoven BJ, Lutjen PJ, Osianlis T, Salamonsen LA, Rombauts LJF (2014) Fresh versus frozen embryo transfer: Backing clinical decisions with scientific and clinical evidence.
 Hum Reprod Update 20(6): 808-821.

-Evans J and Salamonsen LA (2014) Decidualized human endometrial stromal cells are sensors of hormone withdrawal in the menstrual inflammatory cascade.
+Evans J, Salamonsen LA (2014) Decidualized human endometrial stromal cells are sensors of hormone withdrawal in the menstrual inflammatory cascade.
 Biol Reprod 90(1):14.

-Evans J and Salamonsen LA (2013) Too much of a good thing?
+Evans J, Salamonsen LA (2013) Too much of a good thing?
 Experimental evidence suggests prolonged exposure to hCG is detrimental to endometrial receptivity.
 Hum Reprod 28(6): 1610-1619.